JerBoon/vecspace/README.md

 I've also included a simple compound object (the cuboid) which will hopefully demonstrate how this stuff works.

 A cuboid is a rectangular generalisation of a cube, which is made of six rectangular faces.
 In my world, a rectangular face can be constructed by adding 2 abutting triangles.
-The collection of the six faces can be grouped into a list, and common proprties applied to either the cube as a whole, each individual face, or (if you really want to) each indivdiual triangle.
+The collection of the six faces can be grouped into a list, and common properties applied to either the cube as a whole, each individual face, or (if you really want to) each individual triangle.

 Finally, a "bounding volume" can be construted around the cuboid, which in my world in a sphere which fully encloses all of the components of the cube.
-It's therefore a hierarchical tree of objects, which can be scanned by a lightray (i.e. to test for intersection) by testing first against the bounding sphere, and then only if it inetrsects *that* do we need to test for intersection with each elementary component.
+It's therefore a hierarchical tree of objects, which can be scanned by a lightray (i.e. to test for intersection) by testing first against the bounding sphere, and then only if it intersects *that* do we need to test for intersection with each elementary component.

 Also, transformation methods (OOP, remember) can be build for each elementary and compound object, such that you can simply say